zkemail/email-wallet-sdk/README.md

 2. **Create your own extension implementation**:

-MomoExtension.sol is an abstract contract for extensions.
+MomoExtension.sol is an example of the extension implementation.
 Each developer will need to implement actual functionality using the interface as a guide.

 These functions **MUST** be included in your contract.